Customer Data Platform (CDP): The Marketer’s Guide

 Instead, we want you to know exactly what a CDP can do to substantially enhance your company’s customer base, form (and build) legitimate, lasting consumer relationships, and increase profits.

-After we break down exactly what a CDP is and what distinguishes it from other platforms, we’ll move on to how you can (and why you should) utilize this highly advanced – yet incredibly practical and accessible – technology to not just attract new customers, but identify and retain the most valuable ones that drive your business.
+After we break down exactly what a CDP is and what distinguishes it from other platforms, we’ll move on to how you can (and why you should) utilize an even more advanced – yet incredibly practical and accessible – technology that does not just attract new customers, but identifies and retain the most valuable ones that drive your business.

 What a CDP is [and What it Does]

 Customers tend to be fickle, spontaneous, and impatient.
 Today, customers simply do not interact with brands in a linear fashion.
-Instead, they come into contact with numerous ones across a multitude of channels (web, social, email, mobile, tablets, and other addressable media) at any given time – generating a multitude of data points along the way.
+Instead, they come into contact with numerous ones across a variety of channels (web, social, email, mobile, tablets, and other addressable media) at any given time – generating tons of data points along the way.

 These days, a firm grasp of the Customer Experience (CX) is viewed as a critical way to stand out from competitors.
 CDP software utilizes an intelligence model that sifts through these scores of fragmented data, extracts what is relevant, and uses it to form unique, up-to-date customer profiles, build relationships, via data-based personalization, and ultimately increase sales.